briangershon/linux-desktop-ansible/README.md

 Double-click on "Install Linux Mint" DVD image on Desktop to install.

-* You may want to choose the option to Encrypt your hard-drive
+* During install steps, you may want to choose the option to encrypt your hard-drive, or when you create your user you can choose to encrypt just your home folder.

+Restart when prompted.

-Install VMWare Tools via menu.
-Extract file, then run install script.
+Install VMWare Tools via menu:

+* Extract file, then run install script.
+Accept all default parameters.
-        $ sudo reboot now

-Settings > Themes: Pick Cinnamon Theme.
+* Restart virtual machine

+In Menu > System Settings:

+* Choose `Themes` and pick Cinnamon.
+Then pick a nice background image.

 ## Ansible Setup

-Setup local ssh key and upload public key to Github:
+Setup local ssh key:

         ssh-keygen -t rsa

-Bootstrap:
+Upload public key (`~/.ssh/id_rsa.pub`) to Github to clone repos.

+Bootstrap system with:

         cd ~
         wget https://raw.githubusercontent.com/briangershon/linux-desktop-ansible/master/install.sh
-        ~/install.sh
+        chmod u+x install.sh
+        ./install.sh

 Add your secret Ansible Vault password which should never be checked into source control: